vamseeyarla/cdp-demo/README.md

 </code>

 ### Give permissions to data_eng for retail_clickstream in Ranger
+Todo: We need to get the policy export/import from ranger

 ### Ssh to DE cluster and run the de scripts
 <code>